Kerosene: Kerosene from petroleum

 In 1851, Samuel Martin Kier began selling lamp oil to local miners, under the name "Carbon Oil".
 He distilled this from crude oil by a process of his own invention.
 He also invented a new lamp to burn his product.
 He has been dubbed the Grandfather of the American Oil Industry by historians.
 Kier's salt wells began to be fouled with petroleum in the 1840s.
 At first, Kier simply dumped the oil into the nearby Pennsylvania Main Line Canal as useless waste, but later he began experimenting with several distillates of the crude oil, along with a chemist from eastern Pennsylvania.

-Ignacy Łukasiewicz, a Polish pharmacist residing in Lviv, and his Hungarian partner Jan Zeh had been experimenting with different distillation techniques, trying to improve on Gesner's kerosene process, but using oil from a local petroleum seep.
+Ignacy Łukasiewicz, a Polish pharmacist residing in Lviv, and his partner Jan Zeh had been experimenting with different distillation techniques, trying to improve on Gesner's kerosene process, but using oil from a local petroleum seep.
 Many people knew of his work, but paid little attention to it.
 On the night of 31 July 1853, doctors at the local hospital needed to perform an emergency operation, virtually impossible by candlelight.
 They therefore sent a messenger for Łukasiewicz and his new lamps.
-The lamp burned so brightly and cleanly that the hospital officials ordered several lamps plus a large supply of fuel. Łukasiewicz realized the potential of his work and quit the pharmacy to find a business partner, and then travelled to Vienna to register his technique with the government. Łukasiewicz moved to the Gorlice region of Poland in 1854, and sank several wells across southern Poland over the following decade, setting up a refinery near Jasło in 1859.
+The lamp burned so brightly and cleanly that the hospital officials ordered several lamps plus a large supply of fuel. Łukasiewicz realized the potential of his work and quit the pharmacy to find a business partner, and then traveled to Vienna to register his technique with the government. Łukasiewicz moved to the Gorlice region of Poland in 1854, and sank several wells across southern Poland over the following decade, setting up a refinery near Jasło in 1859.